PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Oh and I should mention, I've dispatched a raiding party."

-"Raiding party, well that doesn't sound so bad, fit of temper and all. "
+"Raiding party, well that doesn't sound so bad.
+I mean, it's understandable in a fit of temper and all. "

 "Of Orcs,"